-Iconic Inter coach Helenio Herrera guided his Nerazzurri ranks to two European Cups and three Serie A titles with the system - world class defenders such as Giacinto Facchetti, Tarcisio Burgnich and Armando Picchi ensuring misery for all opposition attackers.
+Iconic Inter coach Helenio Herrera guided his Nerazzurri ranks to two European Cups and three Serie A titles with the system - world-class defenders such as Giacinto Facchetti, Tarcisio Burgnich and Armando Picchi ensuring misery for all opposition attackers.

 Turning Catenaccio into the mockingly named Watenaccio, Walter Smith had his fair share of critics during Rangers' 2007-08 European endeavours.

-Lionel Messi, yet to hit his unplayable prime, grumbled "Rangers didn't want to play football, they practised anti-football from the first minute" after Barcelona were held to a goalless draw in the Champions League by the Scots.
+Lionel Messi, yet to hit his unplayable prime, grumbled that "Rangers didn't want to play football, they practised anti-football from the first minute" after Barcelona were held to a goalless draw in the Champions League by the Scots.

 Away from the big guns after demotion into the Uefa Cup, Smith ploughed on with his ultra-defensive approach and it almost paid off: they clawed their way to the final by scoring five goals in eight games - only to be beaten 2-0 by Zenit St Petersburg.

-It took Stoke City 116 Premier League games to record possession statistics of over 50 per cent in a Premier League match following promotion in 2008 - a baffling statistic considering they had never really been threatened by relegation.
+It took Stoke City 116 Premier League games to record possession statistics of over 50 per cent in a Premier League match following promotion in 2008 - a baffling statistic considering that they had never really been threatened by relegation.

 Tony Pulis imbued a brand of direct football that took no interest in flowing, fluid or even fun football and the Britannia Stadium was frequently a fortress because of it.

-Only once in Pulis' five full seasons in charge of the Potters did they score more goals in the league than games played and eventually the fanbase and club craved more creativity, leading to his departure last summer.
+Only once in Pulis's five full seasons in charge of the Potters did they score more goals in the league than games played and eventually the fanbase and club craved more creativity, leading to his departure last summer.